Jaarabytes/slapsgiving/README.md

 ### Installation

 Clone the repository

 **PLEASE**, just use `pnpm` to install packages

-Run `npm run dev` and check your browser
+Run `pnpm run dev` and check your browser

 ### Contributions